The Old Firm Derby is one of the season's most hyped matches, and we've got you covered for Celtic fans looking to find a Hoops-friendly pub.

 Murphy's

 Murphy's is one of the newer Celtic pubs to open in Glasgow, but it is already proving a hit with fans.
 Rod Stewart has visited the pub on several occasions and has given it his seal of approval.
-This underground bar has several screens and also offers live music to keep you in there longer after the match is over.
+This underground bar has several screens and offers live music to keep you in there longer after the match.

 Address: 49 Bell St, Glasgow G1 1NX